-A steak is usually grated by the amount of fat marbling that is possesses.
-The more marbling it has, the most expensive it will be.
-Keep in mind though that grain-fed animals are fed a bad diet so they can quickly become very fat, but this fat will be high in omega-6, deprived of fat-soluble nutrients and often full of toxins.
-I would therefore look for lots of marbling, but only when it comes from an healthy animal.
+A steak is usually graded by the amount of fat marbling that it possesses.
+The more marbling it has, the more expensive it will be.
+Keep in mind though that grain-fed animals are fed a bad diet so they can be fattened quickly, but this fat will be high in omega-6, deprived of fat-soluble nutrients and often full of toxins.
+I would therefore look for lots of marbling, but only when it comes from a healthy animal.

 If you buy a steak that comes packaged in plastic wrap, it’s a good idea to remove it from its package when storing in the refrigerator to let it breathe and dry correctly.
 You can put your steaks on a grid placed on a plate in the refrigerator, covered with a clean towel and it will benefit the steaks greatly.